obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 ### Other behaviors

-While the following behaviors don’t result in a ban or warning, we strongly discourage you from engaging in them.
-They will greatly increase the risk of [[#being especially unpleasant]].
+The following behaviors, while not resulting in an immediate ban or warning, are strongly discouraged.
+Engaging in them may lead to a timeout and a reminder to review this code of conduct.
+Additionally, these actions greatly increase the risk of [[#being especially unpleasant]].

 #### Sea-lioning